FactSelfCheck: Fact-Level Black-Box Hallucination Detection for LLMs: Limitations

 \section{Limitations}

-Our study faces two primary limitations.
+Our study faces three primary limitations.
 First, we are constrained by the availability of suitable datasets.
-Currently, the WikiBio GPT-3 Hallucination Dataset, to the best of our knowledge, is the only dataset designed for evaluating sampling-based methods, and it only provides sentence-level and passage-level annotations.
-It forced us to evaluate our method through aggregation rather than directly assessing our fact-level detection capabilities.
+Although we contributed FavaMultiSamples, the second dataset for evaluating sampling-based methods, it is still a dataset with annotations at the sentence-level.
+The lack of datasets with long generated passages and annotations at the fact-level forced us to evaluate our method through aggregation rather than directly assessing our fact-level detection capabilities.
 Second, while the granular approach of FactSelfCheck justifies its increased complexity, the multiple LLM-based steps make it more computationally intensive compared to more straightforward methods like SelfCheckGPT.
+Third, our method could face challenges with very short or uninformative sentences where fact extraction may fail.

 Several promising directions could address these limitations.
 An important step would be creating new datasets with fact-level hallucination annotations, enabling direct evaluation of our method's core capabilities.
 Additionally, we see significant potential for improving computational efficiency.
 Our current prompt engineering was largely empirical and not optimized for token usage.
-Future work could focus on reducing prompt lengths and merging steps, such as simultaneously assessing support for multiple facts or merging the KG extraction steps.
-Finally, incorporating external knowledge graphs could enhance fact verification while potentially reducing our reliance on stochastic sampling.
+Future work could focus on reducing prompt lengths and merging steps, such as merging the KG extraction steps or simultaneously assessing support for multiple facts.